grcheulishvili/DART-Drone-Aided-Artillery/README.md

 download this folder and put it here: .\AirSimNH\WindowsNoEditor\\**code folder here**

 *Anaconda Airsim env setup:*
-> conda env create -f airsim_environment.yml
+Anaconda-> Environments -> Import env : airsim-environment.yml

 *Anaconda environment export(**if you want to share your new environment with others**):*
 > conda env export > environment.yml